 - Disorganized or catatonic behavior

-- Decrease in functioning in important life areas
+- A decrease in functioning in important life areas

 - Possible neurological problems such as movement/motor skills, sensory integration, and more